manofgod747/Economics/README.md

 ## Definitions

 #### Output
-The amount of natural resource extraction per time unit
+The amount of natural resource extraction per time unit.

 #### Technology
-Technology is synonymous to the word tool
+Technology is synonymous to the word tool.

 #### Logistics
 The system of organization used to solve complex problems.